xantronix/Mail-Dir/README.md

 # MANIPULATING MAILBOXES

-The following methods require Maildir++ extensions to be enabled for them to be usable.
+The following methods require Maildir++ extensions to be enabled.

 - `$maildir->mailbox_dir(_$mailbox_)`